Rheumatoid arthritis can cause inflammation and pain in the joints, including the spine and hips. This can lead to back pain and stiffness.

-Massaging the area with cloth-covered ice packs for 5 to 10 minutes at a time within the first 48 hours of feeling the pain may help ease the pain.
-For pain that lasts longer than 48 hours, try applying heat to help the muscles relax.
+Massaging the area with cloth-covered ice packs for 5–10 minutes at a time within the first 48 hours of feeling the pain may help ease it.
+For pain that lasts longer than 48 hours, a person should try applying heat to help the muscles relax.

-Taking over-the-counter (OTC) nonsteroidal anti-inflammatory medication (NSAIDs) may reduce the stiffness and may help to lower back pain caused by RA.
+Taking over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs) may reduce stiffness and help lower back pain that RA is causing.